You may have heard of it but just exactly what is the Net Promoter Score and why is everyone talking about it?

 This is quite a detailed post and below are direct links to the key headings

-- What Net Promoter Score Is
+- How to Calculate Net Promoter Score

 - Where It Came From

 - How to Implement NPS

 - How to Collect Net Promoter Score Data